 “The motivation is that you can make so many children happy – at the moment they are in the worst situation of their lives and if you cannot do any sport.
 Golf is the best sport to get in contact with because of the fresh air, they can do it at their own speed, and there are nice surroundings.
 The atmosphere is very important and when concentrating they can forget about the hospital, their chemotherapy or treatment, and operations.”

 The European Disabled Golf Association (EDGA) have received RCEDT support for assistance in developing a programme which would help to develop a educational course for PGA professionals to teach golfers with disability.
-This was successfully completed with further help from the PGAs of Europe, the PGA of Holland and the Dutch platform for golfers with disability and has since become a stand alone programme.
+This was successfully completed with further help from the Confederation of Professional Golf, the PGA of Holland and the Dutch platform for golfers with disability and has since become a stand alone programme.

 EDGA is uniquely positioned to support the development of initiatives which promote the development of golf for individuals with impairment across Europe, positively influence public perception and offer meaningful and relevant advice to golf’s ruling authorities.